osmanybf/firmadyne/README.md

 # Introduction

-FIRMADYNE is an automated and scalable system for performing emulation and dynamic analysis of Linux-based embedded firmware.
+Hi FIRMADYNE is an automated and scalable system for performing emulation and dynamic analysis of Linux-based embedded firmware.
 It includes the following
 components: